Photography: Seeing Creatively Summer Scholars Session I

 This comprehensive photography course uses the latest in digital cameras, imaging software, inkjet printers, studio lighting, and traditional darkroom techniques to explore the student’s photographic vision.
 There is extensive digital training in image capture, file processing, manipulation, and printmaking.
 Classes focus on photographic composition, subject matter, and a historical and theoretical overview of photography to assist in the student’s image creation.
 Students are encouraged to use the technical skills they have gained to take an experimental approach to how a photograph is made and what it can look like.

-Days are filled with photographic history lessons, hands on equipment demonstrations, supervised lab exercises, photography field trips and critiques.
+Days are filled with photographic history lessons, hands-on equipment demonstrations, supervised lab exercises, photography field trips, and critiques.
 Assignments encourage participants to expand their ability to see and respond to the world around them.
-Students will photograph each other, the South Bend and Notre Dame landscape, markets and city life.
-Upon completion of the Summer Scholar workshop, students will leave with new technical skills, an awareness of their creative potential as an image-maker, and a new portfolio of work.
+Students photograph each other, the South Bend and Notre Dame landscape, and city life.
+Upon completion of the Summer Scholar workshop, students leave with new technical skills, an awareness of their creative potential as image-makers, and a new portfolio of work.

 This course will be offered during Summer Scholars Session I (June 10 - June 24, 2023) on campus.